How to Use Acoustic Panels to Control Sound in a Recording Studio for Professional Results

 Incredible Studio Acoustic Panels from Acoustical Solutions

-When looking for acoustic panels, a useful metric to check is the NRC rating, or Noise Reduction Coefficient.
+When looking for acoustic panels, a useful metric to check is the NRC rating or Noise Reduction Coefficient.
 The NRC rating measures the effectiveness of the material at absorbing sound.
-At Acoustical Solutions, creating the best in acoustic panels is our specialty.
-Depending on your specific studio’s needs, you can utilize our technical data sheets to find not only the best acoustic panels, but the most precise.
+At Acoustical Solutions, creating the best acoustic panels is our specialty.
+Depending on your specific studio’s needs, you can utilize our technical data sheets to find not only the best acoustic panels but the most precise ones.
 After all, precision is the goal of any studio.

-Here are a look at some of our best acoustic panels for outstanding sound control:
+Here is a look at some of our best acoustic panels for outstanding sound control:

-AlphaSorb® Linear Acoustic Foam is our no nonsense, cutting edge acoustic foam.
-The three-dimensional format of this foam makes it a fantastic fit for studio settings.
-Powered by a bold triangular design, the foam is available in 2’x2’ sheets in either 1”, 2”, or 4” thicknesses, offering .75, .90, and 1.05 NRC ratings, respectively.
+AlphaSorb® Acoustic Foam is our no nonsense, cutting edge acoustic foam.
+Available in flat, anechoic, pyramid, and linear configurations, AlphaSorb® is ready to meet any of your unique needs.
+The foam is available in 2’x2’ sheets in either 1”, 2”, or 4” thicknesses, offering .75, .90, and 1.05 NRC ratings, respectively.

-The AlphaSorb® Anchorage Acoustic Panel offers studio designers the same functionality while adding in aesthetic sensibilities.
-The AlphaSorb® Flat panels are our workhorse panels, but AlphaSorb® Anchorage is offered in 38 colors, 19 different sizes, and 3 edges to offer specification options any designer could possibly hope for.
+AlphaSorb® Fabric Wrapped Acoustic Panels offer studio designers the same functionality while adding aesthetic sensibilities.
+AlphaSorb® Fabric Wrapped Acoustic Panels come in a variety of different fabrics, including custom Guilford of Maine acoustic fabric, and a host of colors and sizes to fit your every need.
 They aren’t just pretty; take a look at our data sheet to see their technical prowess.